h0useh3ad/azblobgob/README.md

 ```

 ### Account Name
-The account name is the 'myaccount' name from the blob URI prefix 'https://myaccount.blob.core.windows.net/mycontainer/myblob'.
+The account is the 'myaccount' name from the blob URI prefix 'https://myaccount.blob.core.windows.net/mycontainer/myblob'.
 Only provide the account name, not the full URI.

 ### Containers and Directory Prefixes
 The containers and directory prefix files are new-line delimited files used to enumerate the Azure blobs.
 Included is a default containers file cloned from NetSpi's [MicroBurst](https://github.com/NetSPI/MicroBurst) [permutations.txt](https://github.com/NetSPI/MicroBurst/blob/master/Misc/permutations.txt) file.